nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 ```

 Here, each `...Async` function returns immediately and execution continues while
-network IO or other computation is underway.
+the network IO or other computation is underway.
 Callback functions are passed as
 arguments to handle cases when the operation is successful and when an error occurs.
 The callbacks are executed once the operation is completed.

 This approach allows for more efficient use of system resources, but still has
 a number of drawbacks:

- - Need for shared state variables (`resultsAccumulator` and `isUrlCompleted`)
+ - We need to have shared state variables (`resultsAccumulator` and `isUrlCompleted`)
-   and synchronization of access
+   and synchronize access to them
  - Each asynchronous processing step requires a nested callback, quickly leading
    to "callback hell"
- - Code is much harder to read and understand
+ - The code is much harder to read and understand

-##Futures and Promises
+##Futures and promises

 What is particularly nice about the synchronous code in the first example is that
 a function like `fetchUrl` returns a `String` value that other functions in
 turn use for their computations.
 This leads to easily readable and composable
 code.

-`Future` allows for a similar pattern with asynchronous code. `Future` is an
+Futures allow for a similar pattern using asynchronous rather than synchronous code.
+A future is an
-object that expresses a result of asynchronous computation—a value that is not
+object that expresses a result of asynchronous computation&mdash;a value that is not
-available yet but may be available in the future<sup>[1]</sup>.
-This allows the asynchronous
-version of `fetchUrl` to return a value of type `Future[String]` which is then
-used in synchronous-looking code, without worrying about whether a `String`
-value is actually available.
+available yet but may be available in the future[^1].
+This allows the asynchronous version of `fetchUrl` to return a value of type `Future[String]` which is then used in synchronous-looking code, without worrying about whether a `String` value is actually available.

-`Promise` objects are utility objects that make it easier to construct `Future` objects, like so:
+Promise objects are utility objects that make it easier to construct futures, like so:

 ```scala